 Another example as at El Centro show.
 After the event, my group of photographers was returning to our vehicle after another excellent day.
 A long story short, the CIA met us there… The CIA… One of the guys had seen one of those classic scenes of an aircrew sitting on top of their airplane (a Hercules, if I recall correctly) and took a picture of them enjoying the show, shades on, looking to the heavens and being engrossed in their fellow aviator’s skills in the flying display.
 There was also a shot taken of the crowd, looking backwards from the elevated bleachers.
 Quality images, taken by a professional photographer showing the spectacle of the event and the human element that any Public Affairs office would love… Or clandestine espionage, threatening freedom and posing a threat to life.
 That’s why the security is there and that’s why it’s important for everybody to understand the dynamics at play here.
 The event in the car park was, obviously, 100% necessary and resulted in hand shakes all round.

 Finally COVID.
 Ahhh, COVID, that destroyer of industry, humanity and livelihood.
-There’s been worrying signs of this actually being used as a security issue.
-Events that have taken place in recent months have left a bad taste in the mouth in the way that military/event security have enforced barriers and footfall.
+There were worrying signs of this actually being used as a security issue.
+Some events that took place in 2022 left a bad taste in the mouth in the way that military/event security have enforced barriers and footfall.
 Yes, there are plans that have to be implemented and everyone has a part to play in that or there’s no event… But in no way should this involved armed guards marching to public conveniences, dictating cattle, rather than running an event.
 Again, there IS a middle ground.